artemave/slowdown.vim/README.markdown

 SlowDown.vim
 ============

 This plugin slows down keypress feedback so it feels like you are working over a sloppy ssh connection.
 Why?
-This way vim motions and other useful stuff become more of a neccessity.
+This way vim motions and other useful stuff become more of a necessity.
 So you actually start using it, you lazy bum!

 Installation
 ------------